 Is black licorice safe for dogs?

-The liquorice plant has served medicinal purposes ever since the golden age of Ancient Egypt.
-When archaeologists entered Tutankhamen’s tomb, they found fossilized liquorice roots.
-King Tut and his subjects, along with the Greeks and Romans, might have used liquorice to treat everything from sore throats to ulcers.
+The licorice plant has served medicinal purposes ever since the golden age of Ancient Egypt.
+When archaeologists entered Tutankhamen’s tomb, they found fossilized licorice roots.
+King Tut and his subjects, along with the Greeks and Romans, might have used licorice to treat everything from sore throats to ulcers.

 Wheat gluten and corn starch will fill your dog up without giving them any useful nutrition.
 Meanwhile, corn syrup and sugar put them at risk for obesity, doggie diabetes, and bad teeth.

 No, for the same reason as black licorice: it’s mostly sugar and flour.
 Red licorice is actually worse since it doesn’t contain liquorice extract at all, removing the one ingredient that’s even slightly beneficial.